core2extreme/PurpleForge/EN/LLMNR/LLMNRPoison.md

 ## 1. Introduction
 ### 1.1 What is LLMNR?
+## 1.1 What is LLMNR?
+[LLMNR (Link-Local Multicast Name Resolution)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-llmnr/) is a protocol used by Windows operating systems to resolve hostnames to IP addresses when DNS fails.
+It operates over UDP port 5355 and functions similarly to DNS, but is limited to the local network segment.

+LLMNR is primarily designed for small networks or ad hoc environments without a fully functional DNS infrastructure.
+When a system issues a DNS query that receives no response, it will send a multicast LLMNR query to the local network asking if any host knows the address of the requested name.

+Key characteristics of LLMNR:

+- Operates at the link-local level (multicast to 224.0.0.252)
+- Enabled by default on Windows systems prior to Windows 11 and Windows Server 2022
+- Uses no authentication or validation of responses

+While LLMNR can provide fallback name resolution in poorly configured environments, its lack of security controls makes it vulnerable to spoofing and poisoning attacks.
+Because of this, it is considered a legacy feature and is recommended to be disabled in enterprise environments.

 ### 1.2 What is LLMNR Poisoning?
 ### 1.3 Why Is It a Threat?
 ### 1.4 Attack Context (Insider Threat, Lateral Movement, etc.)